openthread/ot-ns/GUIDE.md

 ./script/install-nodes
 ```

 This checks for availability of prebuilt OT nodes, and builds any OT nodes not yet present.
-This includes a standard set of nodes like FTD, MTD, Border Router (BR) and different Thread versions (1.1, 1.2, 1.3.0, 1.4).
+This includes a standard set of nodes like FTD, MTD, Border Router (BR) and different Thread versions (1.1, 1.2, 1.3, 1.4).
 This build can take a long time.
-During the build specific commits of the `openthread` Git repo submodule will be checked out in order to access older OpenThread codebases.
-In case the build stops unexpectedly and the script is aborted, it may be the case that an older OT commit is checked out in the `./openthread` subdirectory.
-This can be manually restored again by running `git submodule update`.
+During the build specific `openthread*` Git repo submodules will be checked out in order to access older/different OpenThread codebases.
+In case of a build error, the script is stopped and remaining node builds are not even attempted.

-NOTE: the mechanism of using a single repo and checking out different commits from it will be replaced in an upcoming new version of OTNS.
-There's a better method that can be used.

 These nodes of specific versions can be added to a simulation using specific flags in the `add` command that adds a node.
-Type `help add` later on in the OTNS CLI to see this.
+Type `help add` later on in the OTNS CLI to see the syntax.

 ## Run OTNS Interactively